Rockies vs. Brewers Player Props Betting Odds

 Profar Stats

 - Jurickson Profar has 23 doubles, two triples, seven home runs, 43 walks and 37 RBI (92 total hits).
-He's also swiped one base.
+He has stolen one base.

 Profar Recent Games